Victoria Spivey: Early life

+According to the Handbook of Texas Online, Spivey's early musical development began in Houston, where she performed with her family's string band and learned songs common in local Black musical communities.
+The African American Registry notes that she showed musical talent at an early age, singing, playing piano, and adapting to a variety of performance settings.

 Spivey's first professional experience was in a family string band led by her father in Houston.
 After he died, the seven-year-old Victoria played on her own at local parties.
 In 1918, she was hired to accompany films at the Lincoln Theater in Dallas.
 As a teenager, she worked in local bars, nightclubs, and buffet flats, mostly alone, but occasionally with singer-guitarists, including Blind Lemon Jefferson.

+Recording career (1920s–1940s)

 In 1926 she moved to St. Louis, Missouri, where she was signed by Okeh Records.
 Her first recording, "Black Snake Blues" (1926), sold well, and her association with the label continued.
 She recorded numerous sides for Okeh in New York City until 1929, when she switched to the Victor label.
 Between 1931 and 1937, more recordings followed for Vocalion Records and Decca Records, and, working out of New York, she maintained an active performance schedule.
 Her recorded accompanists included King Oliver, Charles Avery, Louis Armstrong, Lonnie Johnson, and Red Allen.